locally grown food

 Every Other Week:

 Rocky Mountain House: Pickup at Taimi Soil Projects, North Taimi Road, once per month on Friday from 9:30-12:00 am (first of month) and at the parking lot of Lou Soppit Community Centre middle of the month.
-Next dates are Friday, June 3 from 9:30 - noon Taimi Soil Projects and June 17 from noon - 1 pm at Lou Soppit Community Centre.
-Dates in June are June 3, 17 and June 30.
-June 30 pickup (Thursday) will be from 5:30-8:30 at Market on Main from the Taimi Soil Projects table.
+Extra pickup date this month on Thursday, July 28 at Lou Soppit from 4:30 - 5:30 pm and then regular pickup on August 5 at Taimi Soil Projects.

 Please email us at (email@example.com) if you have any questions or need a map.